Cured Salmon Recipe – Finnish Gravlax (Graavilohi)

 Thinly sliced Finnish gravlax (graavilohi) in a clear glass bowl, garnished with fresh dill.

-Enjoying Gravlax the Finnish Way
+Enjoying Cured Salmon the Finnish Way

 For the best presentation, slice the salmon thinly and diagonally.
 This method creates delicate, melt-in-your-mouth pieces that look elegant on any plate.
 Garnishing with freshly chopped dill and serving with lemon slices or wedges adds color, aroma, and a touch of brightness, enhancing the overall dining experience.